 When you search the React Native documentation you can find “announceForAccessibility” (opens in new window) and “announceForAccessibilityWithOptions” and it seems like they do exactly what we need – send status messages to screen-readers.
 With options version even explains why it is usually needed (screen-readers can read out other text and miss announcements (sounds like a real usability problem for people with disabilities to me).

-I tried to test this quickly and for quick testing I like to use Expo.io’s snacks.
-But there I found out that latest version of Expo (SDK45) did not have the “With Options” version yet (opens in new window).
+When writing this blog, I tried to test this quickly and for quick testing I like to use Expo.io’s snacks.
+But there I found out that SDK 45 of Expo did not have the “With Options” version yet.
 So I just tested with a simple button that runs “announceForAccessibility”.
 Nothing was announced, nothing but the button.
 Quite disappointing to be honest.
 I just wrapped it in a setTimeout with two seconds delay and – it worked.
 So I look forward to having “announceForAccessibilityWithOptions” in Expo as well.
 I think it will fix the issue for me.
 At least hope that it will.

 I love the open source because i enables us to check what is being used behind the React Native scene – and it seems to be “UIAccessibilityPostNotification” (opens in new window).
 So this actually confirms that iOS has the native capability for status messages (opens in new window).